Gamelan: Notation

 The tuning and construction of a gamelan orchestra is a complex process.
 Javanese gamelan use two tuning systems: sléndro and pélog.
-There are other tuning systems such as degung (exclusive to Sunda, or West Java, similar with Japanese ryukyuan scale), and madenda (similar to a Japanese hirajoshi scale).
+There are other tuning systems such as degung (exclusive to Sunda, or West Java, similar to a Japanese ryukyuan scale), and madenda (similar to a Japanese hirajoshi scale).
 In central Javanese gamelan, sléndro is a system with five notes to the octave, with large intervals, while pélog has seven notes to the octave, with uneven intervals, usually played in five note subsets of the seven-tone collection.
 A full gamelan will include a set of instruments in each tuning, and classically only one tuning is used at a time.
 The precise tuning used differs from ensemble to ensemble and gives each ensemble its own particular flavor.
 A set of gamelan instruments will be tuned to the same set of notes, but the tuning will vary from one gamelan to the next, including variations in the size of intervals.

 Colin McPhee, a Canadian composer who spent much time in Bali, remarked, "Deviations in what is considered the same scale are so large that one might with reason state that there are as many scales as there are gamelans."
 This view is contested, however, by some teachers of gamelan, and there have been efforts to combine multiple ensembles and tuning structures into one gamelan to ease transportation at festival time.
 One such ensemble is gamelan Manikasanti, which can play the repertoire of many different ensembles.

 Balinese gamelan instruments are built in pairs that are tuned slightly apart to produce interference beats, ideally at a consistent speed for all pairs of notes in all registers.
 This concept is referred to as "ombak," translating to "wave," communicating the idea of cyclical undulation.
 One instrument, tuned slightly higher, is thought of as the "inhale," and the other, slightly lower, is called the "exhale" (Also called the "blower" and the "sucker," or pengimbang and pengisep in Bali).
 When the inhale and the exhale are combined, beating is produced, meant to represent the beating of the heart, or the symbol of being alive.
 It is thought that this contributes to the "shimmering" sound of Balinese gamelan ensembles.
 In the religious ceremonies that contain gamelan, these interference beats are meant to give the listener a feeling of a god's presence or a stepping stone to a meditative state.
 The scale roughly approximates that of the phrygian mode of the Western major scale (E-E on the white keys of the piano), with the notes EFGBC corresponding to the note positions 12356 in the slendro scale used by most gamelan.

 In addition to non-western scales, Javanese gamelan uses a combination of tempo and density known as Irama, relating how many beats on the saron panerus instrument there are to notes in the core melody or balungan; density is considered primary.